Claude Code Plugins

 Legal Text Operation

-"heeft bereikt de leeftijd van 18 jaar" GREATER_THAN_OR_EQUAL, subject: leeftijd, value: 18
+"heeft bereikt de leeftijd van 18 jaar" GREATER_THAN_OR_EQUAL, subject: $leeftijd, value: 18

-"niet meer bedraagt dan X" LESS_THAN_OR_EQUAL, subject: amount, value: X
+"niet meer bedraagt dan X" LESS_THAN_OR_EQUAL

 "ten minste X" GREATER_THAN_OR_EQUAL

 "indien ... en ..."
-AND operation with multiple conditions
+AND with values array

 "indien ... of ..."
-OR operation
+OR with values array

 "niet ..."
-NOT operation
+NOT

 "gelijk aan" EQUALS